jonathanhogg/flitter/docs/canvas3d.md

 algorithm will *not* create this seam.
 :::

-As with all models, the results of these operations are cached.

 ## Constructive Solid Geometry

-**Flitter** supports [Constructive Solid Geometry](https://en.wikipedia.org/wiki/Constructive_solid_geometry) (CSG) using features of the **trimesh** and **manifold3d** packages (plus a handful of other utility libraries).
+**Flitter** supports [Constructive Solid Geometry](https://en.wikipedia.org/wiki/Constructive_solid_geometry) (CSG) using the **manifold3d** package.
 This is managed by creating trees of operation, transform and model nodes.

 The basic CSG operation nodes are: